ravo10/MY-BASE-DEFENCE-GAMEMODE/README.md

 ```

 ### License:
-This addon is created by [ravo (Norway)](https://steamcommunity.com/sharedfiles/filedetails/?id=1647345157) or the uploader of this current viewed [Gamemode](https://steamcommunity.com/sharedfiles/filedetails/?id=2074331908) on Steam Workshop.
+This addon is created by [ravo (Norway)](https://steamcommunity.com/sharedfiles/filedetails/?id=1647345157) or the uploader of this [Gamemode](https://steamcommunity.com/sharedfiles/filedetails/?id=2074331908) on Steam Workshop.
-All of the custom code created by the creator/uploader (this site), that is given for **My Base Defence (M.B.D.)**, is supplied under the: [CC BY-NC-SA 4.0 Licence](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) If not specified otherwise.

 **Copyright content:**